systemed/tilemaker/README.md

 ## Installing

-Tilemaker is written in C++14.
+tilemaker is written in C++14.
 The chief dependencies are:

 * Google Protocol Buffers
 * Boost (latest version advised, 1.66 minimum)